slimkrazy/python-google-places/README.rst

             sensor   -- Indicates whether or not the Place request came from a device using a location sensor (default False)

             types    -- An optional list of types, restricting the results to Places (default [])

+      text_search(**kwargs)
+        Returns googleplaces.GooglePlacesSearchResult
+          kwargs:
+            query  --  The text string on which to search, for example:
+                       "Restaurant in New York".

+            lat_lng  -- A dict containing the following keys: lat, lng (default None)

+            language -- The language code, indicating in which language the results should be returned, if possble. (default en)

+            radius   -- The radius (in meters) around the location/lat_lng to restrict the search to.
+The maximum is 50000 meters (default 3200)

+            types    -- An optional list of types, restricting the results to Places (default [])